lucaprudenzi/GPR_BNS/wiki/pe.md

-# Parameter estimations
+# Parameter estimations todo
 - [ ] Check bilby code from Micheal
-- [ ] Start Bilby run on think
+- [ ] Start Bilby run on thin
+- [ ] do a Bilby run for v4Tsurrogate in non spinning case